scottsf/daily-plan-for-after-bootcamp/interview-topics/javascript/README.md

   A *closure* is the combination of a function and the lexical environment within which that function was declared.

-  The combination of a function object and a scope (a set of variable bindings) in which the function's variables are resolved is called a *closure*.

   ```
   let scope = "global scope";         // A global variable
   function findNemo(name) {